 Transmission fluid is there to keep your car’s transmission system well lubricated, especially the moving parts.
 Transmission fluid also plays the role of the coolant fluid in automatic transmissions, which enables the system to transfer power from the engine more competently.

 Now, different vehicles use different types of transmission, hence the slightly wide variety in transmission fluids.
-For example, you’re most likely to use normal motor oil or particular gear oil for the manual transmission, whereas automatic transmission fluid is more suited to automatic transmissions, as the name implies.
+For example, you’re most likely to use normal motor oil or particular gear oil for manual transmission, whereas automatic transmission fluid is more suited to automatic transmissions, as the name implies.
 Of course, each specific vehicle model has its own transmission fluid needs, which is why it’s always a good idea to check your car’s manufacturer specifications on the subject to be sure.

 Transmission oil change refers to replacing the old fluid in your car’s transmission system with new fluid.
 Over time, transmission system fluid gets polluted due to dust and debris falling into it, as well as the natural wear and tear of the parts that it’s supposed to be lubricating.
 As a result, the contaminated oil is no longer able to lubricate these different parts as it once did, and this could significantly compromise the function and lifespan of the overall transmission system.

-The extra heat caused by the manual transmission can also accelerate the degradation considerably.
+The extra heat caused by the manual transmission can also accelerate degradation considerably.
 That said, automatic transmission system parts are not exempt from this type of degradation, which means that the transmission fluid is contaminated in just the same way.
 That’s why it’s so important that you replace the transmission fluid on a regular basis in order to avoid the accelerated degradation of the system over time.

 Are Transmission Flushes Really Necessary?

-Not only will regularly changing the transmission fluid help to maintain proper function of the transmission system, but it will also lengthen the lifespan of the different parts thereof.
+Not only will regularly changing the transmission fluid help to maintain the proper function of the transmission system, but it will also lengthen the lifespan of the different parts thereof.
 The best part is that it will also help you avoid transmission system damage, thus saving you a ton in repair costs.

 Any repairs or replacements associated with a transmission system are bound to cost you a small fortune, so it’s better to prevent either scenario from happening by keeping the system well-oiled and functioning as efficiently as possible.